an open source solution to application performance monitoring for java server applications

 No backend required - easy to set up - perfect fit for development

 Stagemonitor widget is a little stagemonitor icon, which is automatically injected in the monitored webpage (if activated).
-It offers to view the call tree of the request and notifies based on configurable thresholds, if the request was too slow or too many SQL statements were executed.
+It offers to view the methods that were invoked during the request and notifies based on configurable thresholds, if the request was too slow or too many SQL statements were executed.

 The widget supports the developer through instant feedback about poorly performing parts of the application.

-The Metrics tab displays metrics collected by stagemonitor in tables and graphs.
-It is a lightweight and easy to use alternative to the grafana dashboards as it does not require you to install a database.
+The Metrics tab displays metrics collected by stagemonitor in tables and graphs in real time.
+It is lightweight and easy to use as it does not require you to install a database or other visualization tools.

 This tab displays the method call tree of the current request including SQL statements to identify the bottlenecks of a request.
 The method call tree is collected by stagemonitor's low overhead profiler.